Eliot-Roxbergh/l2fuzz/README.md

 ### Log file

-The log file will be generated after the fuzz testing in L2Fuzz folder.
+The log file will only be generated after the fuzz testing is complete, stored in the L2Fuzz folder.

+On a detected crash, further pings are sent, if and only if these also fail is the packet noted as a "crash" in the log.
+Otherwise, the crash is not marked as such, likely since single failures could be due to interference or issues with the local adapter.

 ## Paper